 Digitalisation represents the process of collecting enormous amounts of information from distribution hubs – equipment and operations included – which is then stored as data.
 Understanding and working with these data are extremely valuable tools for improving the throughput of a distribution centre.

-For CEP companies, digitalisation might refer to a number of different processes.
+For Courier, Express and Parcel (CEP) companies, digitalisation might refer to a number of different processes.
 Here, we'll focus solely on the part that relates to data analytics.

 The data that distribution centres collect tend to concern one of two subjects: